lstrobel/ultimate-chinese/docs/HOW_TO_USE_THIS_DECK.md

 2. The most effective way to learn a language is widely accepted to be immersion: spending time with the language in such a way that you are forced to use it.
 People argue about the best forms of immersion and what kind to do first, etc. But the reality is simpler: the more time you spend doing *anything* in the language, the better.
 So pick something you like and do it a lot.
 3. In my experience, if everything else in your routine falls away, flashcards can still keep you moving forward.
 Rather than giving up on your deck, try reducing your daily reviews to a small, tolerable, amount and never stop.
 4. For Chinese specifically, you cannot neglect learning tones.
 Some people say you do not need them; that is false.
 More ambiguous is the necessity of learning to read and write characters.
 I think it is possible to get by without learning to write, as you can often get away with a pinyin keyboard, but you should learn to read.

+## Tags

+Most of the cards are tagged with their corresponding level in the TBCL and TOCFL wordlists.
+Note that for TOCFL levels, the TOCFL wordlist lists characters several times, as different meanings are introduced at different levels.
+Many cards in the deck are therefore tagged with multiple TOCFL levels.